Chapter 3 Using DaSEH Materials Leaf

 3.2.1.1 Duration

 DaSEH was designed to fit the duration of an intensive two week short course for 3.5 hours a day for roughly 32 hours of instruction time.
-However, the materials could also be spread out to fit a semester 16 week long course.
+However, the materials could also be spread out to fit an 8 week or 16 week long course.

 • Basic R (only if students don’t have familiarity with R)